-- Is the problem fixed?

-- Were all levels of root cause addressed?

-- Occurrence What directly led to the non-conformance?

-- Detection What controls were not in place to allow the escape?

-- Systemic What breakdown in the system or process allowed the defect or non-conformance to occur?

-- Do we have resources to correct the issue?

-- Did we contain parts until the issue was resolved?

-- Did we test the fix?

-- Does our customer agree with the solution?

-- What are short term and long-term changes to permanently fix the issue.

-- Updated documentation may include:

-- Part Travelers

-- Prints, drawings, or sketches

-- Inspection data, Core Tools (PFMEA, Control Plan Flow Chart, etc.)
+- Were all levels of root cause addressed? - Occurrence What directly led to the non-conformance? - Detection What controls were not in place to allow the escape? - Systemic What breakdown in the system or process allowed the defect or non-conformance to occur? - Are there sufficient resources to correct the issue? - Did we contain parts until the issue was resolved? - Did we test the fix? - Does our customer agree with the solution? - What are short term and long-term changes to permanently fix the issue. - Updated documentation may include: - Part Travelers - Prints, drawings, or sketches - Inspection data, Core Tools (PFMEA, Control Plan Flow Chart, etc.)